 - Finishing.
 Players must improve their finishing technique either to maintain or regain possession.
 They can use power on the big goals, but need to be clinical when trying to score in the small goals.

-- Team work.
-Rondos encourage team work over individual efforts.
-Players have to coordinate their movements in order to keep or regaining possession.
+- Teamwork.
+Rondos encourage teamwork over individual efforts.
+Players have to coordinate their movements to keep or regaining possession.

-- Transitioning from defense into attack.
-The objective of the defensive team is to score goals too, but in a different way.
+- Transitioning from defence into attack.
+The objective of the defensive team is to score goals too but in a different way.
 Therefore is not enough to intercept the ball by kick it high and out.
-The defensive team must control the ball in order to pass it or score in the small goals.
+The defensive team must control the ball to pass it or score in the small goals.

 This passing drill will be messy the first time you execute it.
 Don’t worry and keep the intensity.
-Don’t aim at getting a smooth transition between phases, focus on continuos movement as fast as possible.
-Your players will get better at is as they get the idea and rhythm.
-Perfection is not the objective, you main objective is to keep everyone moving.
+Don’t aim at getting a smooth transition between phases, focus on continuous movement as fast as possible.
+Your players will get better at it as they get the idea and rhythm.
+Perfection is not the objective, your main objective is to keep everyone moving.